intel/ai-reference-models/benchmarks/image_recognition/tensorflow/resnet50v1_5/inference/README.md

         <li>openssh-server (only required for multi-instance)
         <li>libopenmpi-dev (only required for multi-instance)
         <li>horovod==0.27.0 (only required for multi-instance)
+        <li>intel-extension-for-tensorflow (only required when using onednn graph optimization)
         <li>Activate the tensorflow conda environment
         <pre>conda activate tensorflow</pre>
       </ul>